edwardramsey/system_setting/README.md

 system_setting
 ==============
 ##Intro
-Files prepared for my work environment
+Files prepared for work environment

 Now I use MacOS with linux(VPS, Digital Ocean and Aliyun) together.

-## Linux setting file
+## Linux setting files
 linux_setting.sh is designed for ubuntu and CentOS to install vim, C++, python, mysql and nginx automactically

 ## SSH Tool